 37. Corner Features

-Weirdly shaped bathrooms can be slightly more challenging, but make the most of them by adding small storage features for your toiletries and accessories, or simple ornaments to add character to the room.
+Oddly shaped bathrooms can be slightly more challenging, but you can make the most of them by adding small storage features for your toiletries and accessories, or simple ornaments to add character to the room.

 38. Bath/Shower Combo